 Wall-Street.ro, the most-read business publication in Romania, wanted to get more people to subscribe to its newsletter.
 Its original newsletter sign-up form, however, was small, poorly designed and placed in an obscure part of the page.

 In a bid to increase sign-ups, Wall-Street tested a larger opt-in pop-up that covered the screen and focused on the benefits of signing up.

-This redesigned pop-up increased sign-up rate by a whopping 279%.
+This redesigned pop-up increased the sign-up rate by a whopping 279%.

-Case Study #3: Removing social share button increases conversions by 12%
+Case Study #3: Removing the social share button increases conversions by 12%

 Adding social share buttons to every page has become a common practice in nearly every industry today.
 Not many businesses, however, realize that social share buttons with a low share count serves as negative proof and can harm your conversion rates.

 Take Taloon as an example.
 Taloon is a Finnish based hardware eCommerce portal dealing in plumbing, electrical and gardening material.

 Their site had social sharing buttons on their product pages which were meant to serve as social proof.
 However, in a test in which the company decided to remove the sharing option, the results showed the exact opposite.

 Here is their product page with social sharing options: